Fall in Love with Your Life Again

 Are you a working mom or dad and your days start in utter stress trying to get everyone out of the house?
 While at work do you keep thinking of all that needs to get done when you get back home?
-The kids Valentines candy needs to be bought, the papers for school field-trips need to be sent in, the laundry is monster, not to talk about the grocery shopping with all the kids on Saturday – or worse Sunday!
+The kids Valentines candy needs to be bought, the papers for school field trips need to be sent in, the laundry is like a monster, not to talk about the grocery shopping with all the kids on Saturday – or worse Sunday!
 Would some tested organizing ideas come in handy?

 How would it feel to have more time back to yourself?
 How about having some structure in place and a feeling that everything is under control.
 Wouldn’t that be nice?

 I am not promising you won’t have to run errands or cook anymore, but I guarantee that getting the next steps in place will help you with the main time-suckers of busy parent’s lives:

 1. Get the Full Picture